Dharmesh-Shimpi/csv_upload/README.md

 Hi Everyone,

-This is a basic app to upload and load a .csv files.
+This is a basic app to upload and load .csv files.